srl-labs/learn-srlinux/docs/tutorials/evpn-mh/basics/verify.md

 ```

+## ESI-based Load-Balancing

 MAC addresses learned through EVPN typically show the VTEP (PE) router in the destination column, while MAC addresses of multihomed devices are instead assigned the EVPN Segment Identifier (ESI), which can refer to multiple VTEP destinations.
 The use of ESIs here ensures the load balancing as it refers to multiple VTEPs if ECMP is enabled.

 ```
+--{ running }--[  ]--
 A:leaf3# show tunnel-interface vxlan1 vxlan-interface 1 bridge-table unicast-destinations destination
 ---------------------------------------------------------------------------------------------------------------------------------------------------------
 Show report for vxlan-interface vxlan1.1 unicast destinations